dh256git/project27/README.md

 Welcome, my name is Daniel, and the {{ site.brand }} vision is my vision too.

-I was born in 1994 with healthy eye sight.
-However, I do not remember what it was like to see perfectly.
-I was very young when my sight started to deteriorate.
-By the age of sixteen, I was completely blind.
-Yet, with invaluable support from family, friends, teachers, innovators and technological advances, I was able to live for my passion - science, and maintaining human relationships.

-I graduated as a theoretical physicist.
-I went on and enrolled to study for a PhD in Human-Computer Interaction, specifically haptic interaction, applied to the field of science communication.
-I am fortunate to have many valuable friends and colleagues.
-I live independently in England, United Kingdom, and speak english as my second language on daily bases.

-It was not easy to come so far.
-I consider myself incredibly lucky, and merely clever.
-I wouldn't be where I am now, without all the support I received, and now it is time for me to start returning the favour for anyone who might benefit from it.

-The {{ site.brand }} blog serves two purposes.
-First, to log things I learn during the development of this project, which one day may be shaped into a deliverable solution, as defined in the mission statement.
-Second, through the TWIST series, I'd like to hint a key notion.
-A person is a set of identities.
-As a good friend of mine once said, "Daniel, you are 50 shades of Daniel".
-I want to show that, a scientist is not just a "scientist".
-A blind person is not just a "blind" person.
-I want to show, through my journey what any blind person can do if they find the way.
-A blind person can cook delicious meals, a blind person can study and work in sciences, a blind person can be active in journalism and audio editing.
-A blind person can also learn to programme, study human psychology, and perform statistical analysis for data science.
-Some of these life style stories will come through the pipeline of the TWIST blog, and some through scribbles of the Dancyclopedia.
+I lost my sight at the age of 16.
+Yet, I live a good life.
+I have a doctorate degree in science, I have a healthy social life, and I live independently.
+My journey was not easy, but it was doable with support and the right mindset.
+So now, I would like to help those who are at the beginning of their journey.
+This is why I created {{ site.brand }}.

+The {{ site.brand }} Blog is where I express my opinion, insights, and experiences.
+The {{ site.brand }} {{ site.product }} is where I publish scribbles on technical and lifestyle challenges I have once faced, and the solutions that helped me overcome these challenges.

+{{ site.brand }} is really a warehouse of challenges and solutions.
-There is one common aspect of all the content within {{ site.brand }}.
-If the laws of nature allow it, you can do it.
-I truly wish that the content, solutions, and spirit will become not only my own, but a shared vision of many.
-As part of the project, I will follow an open office policy.
-This means, if you need help doing something and you believe I can help, I will try.
-The mode of communication will evolve with the project itself.
+I truly wish that the content and the spirit of {{ site.brand }} will become not only my own, but a shared vision of many.

 So long, all the best!

-Daniel Hajas
+Daniel

 [Read the complete welcome letter by Daniel, and get to know him more](./about/author.html)